 Italy is being severely tested by the Coronavirus outbreak and the Government had to take strong measures to contain the spread of Covid19.
 In these circumstances, Foundation of banking origin instantly mobilized to face Coronavirus emergency and to give a first response to the various needs of their territories.

-Since the beginning of the crisis individual foundations of banking origin have allocated more than 50 million euros and are constantly in contact with their territories to provide what is most needed (you can consult the updates and all the details on Acri website).
+Since the beginning of the crisis individual foundations of banking origin have allocated more than 130 million euros, including crowdfoundings, and are constantly in contact with their territories to provide what is most needed (you can consult the updates and all the details on Acri website).
 These resources are for the most part immediately available for hospitals and healthcare companies to purchase ICU systems, respirators, monitoring systems, beds for resuscitation and everything necessary to respond to the emergency of these hours.
 There are also interventions in support of non-profit and cultural organizations tested by the necessary measures to contain the contagion.
 Finally, we also look at the post-emergency, with initiatives to support economic recovery and scientific research.

 Moreover, as already happened in the past with other emergencies that Italy had to face, (Earthquakes in Abruzzo, Emilia-Romagna and Central Italy, flooding in Sardegna and Venice) Acri decided to launch a joint intervention among its members through the National Joint Initiatives Fund.
 The intervention is based on two criteria: a time horizon that does not look only at the immediate future but also at the post-emergency, and the addressees who already have strong relationships and partnerships with Foundations.